BAKER, Mark Raphael

-Jane’s first venture into teen-chick-lit Faking Sweet was published by Random House in 2006.
+Burke's first venture into teen-chick-lit Faking Sweet was published by Random House in 2006.
 The first in a teen series about surf girls The Starfish Sisters was published by Random House and was followed by Ocean Pearl in October 2008.
-Jane’s explosive new YA novel, Pig Boy was published in May 2011.
-She is working on a new young adult novel.
+Burke’s latest YA novel The Things We Promise was published in early 2017.

 BURKE, William Hastings